cairo-book/cairo-book/src/ch03-02-dictionaries.md

 > Note: Removing an item from a stored array can be implemented in a similar manner.

-Below is the complete example demonstrating the creation, insertion, reading, and modification of arrays in a dictionary:
+Below is the complete example demonstrating the creation, insertion, reading, and modification of an array in a dictionary:

 ```rust
 {{#include ../listings/ch03-common-collections/no_listing_16_dict_of_array/src/lib.cairo:all}}